il1egalmelon/Tiny-Text-Editor-v2/README.md

 Also, please don't use this for production.
 And, don't load any file that is larger than a few 10k lines long, it will be extremely slow or just not work at all.

+Help is located in the debugger.
+Steps: press F2 key, then type "help" or "?"

 # Todo: <br>

     - (done) Add line numbers